CopperEgg/copperegg-powershell/UCM-Powershell-MSSQL/README.md

 - Windows 10 and SQL Server 2014.
 - Windows 10 and SQL Server 2012.

+No specific requirements for Azure SQL instance.
+Just make sure you update the firewall settings in Azure console to allow IP of the monitoring system.
+Here monitoring system is the one where you will be installing and runing this script.

 All of the above systems had powershell 3.0 installed.
 Apart from that, the script has following requirements

 * Powershell v3.0 is required, you can download it from [here](http://www.microsoft.com/en-us/download/details.aspx?id=34595)